 Gracie said she has ideas about industry events with speakers or panels on issues that matter to country music artists, while also ensuring members are aware of the benefits they already receive.

-“For example, they get extra baggage allowance when they fly as part of their membership with CMAA – a lot fo them don’t know that,” she said.
+“For example, they get extra baggage allowance when they fly as part of their membership with CMAA – a lot of them don’t know that,” she said.

-CMAA president and board chair Dobe Newton said the Tamworth-based organisation, along with other Australian music bodies, is also working to address the decline of Australian artists on airplay and streaming charts.
-According to APRA and AMCOS, the past five years have seen a decline of local songwriter and composer content in music streaming by one-third to 9.5 per cent.
+CMAA president and board chair Dobe Newton said the Tamworth-based organisation, together with other Australian music bodies, is also working to address the decline in Australian artists on airplay and streaming charts.
+APRA and AMCOS data indicate that local songwriter and composer content on music streaming platforms has declined by more than one-third over the past five years, dropping to 9.5 per cent.

-Newton said the challenge is not unique to Australian country music, but opportunities remain strong, particularly with local artists exporting their work overseas.
+Newton said the challenge is not unique to Australian country music, but opportunities remain strong, particularly for local artists who export their work overseas.

 “People don’t realise how great our artists are,” Bowtell said.